 I decided to tackle the large windows in the front of the house.
 After looking at lots of monster silhouettes online, I free-handed a monster that looks like the creepy bad guy from “The Nightmare Before Christmas.”
 Then I made a dragon-type creature and an alien with lots of eyes.
-For these creatures, I tried to use the foam board which was recommended by Ledford Life who also made silhouettes.
-The foam board has its’ pros and cons.
+For these creatures, I tried to use the foam board which has its’ pros and cons.
 The pros are that it is much more sturdy than poster board and should hold up for years to come if that is desired.
 The con is that I found it very tricky to cut evenly with an Exacto-Knife, and it simply cannot be cut well with scissors.
 I chose creatures where it would not seem too obvious that lines were not perfectly straight.

 Our family is now enjoying the final look of the windows and I am happy that it ended up being a family creative project.
 The silhouettes on the windows still let in enough light and actually let in more light than the store bought silhouettes due to the light colored tissue paper that I chose for background colors.